Arranging a marriage or civil partnership

 For more information please call the Douglas Civil Registry Office on +44 1624 687039.

 You can convert your Civil Partnership in any of the Civil Registry Offices, in an Approved place or in a One Off Venue or Aircraft/Vehicle/Vessel.
-More information on the locations can be found on the first dropdown on this page titled 'Where you can have a Marriage/Civil Partnership Ceremony at and costs'.
+Please refer to the detailed information/guidance/instructions for the relevant venue option above.

 Witnesses